MirceaPreda/Submarine/README.md

 Extract, analyze and display data

-Extract data from a meteorological API
+- Extract data from a meteorological API
-Analyze data from a selected period of time
+- Analyze data from a selected period of time
-Display requested pointers (weather, windspeed, elevation, etc)
+- Display requested pointers (weather, windspeed, elevation, etc)

+  WIP
+  Dynamic locations
+  Location Name from lat and lon